ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ### First things first...

-We first have to download the ArkClient to get started.
-Start here (*if you already have the ArkClient downloaded feel free to skip to the next section to get started on the topic you're interested in learning more about*) :
+We first have to download the ArkClient to get started:

 [ArkClient Download](https://github.com/ArkEcosystem/ark-desktop/releases)

-*or* feel free to type in the URL bar <https://ark.io/>, dropdown Wallets and select Desktop Wallet.

 ::: warning
 **Note**: The above link is the authoritative source for the latest ArkClient.
 As a friendly reminder, don't ever click on links that are not sponsored by or provided by the Official Ark Team